 Learn to use the Anderson Hancock Planetarium!
 After several weeks of hands-on training in the planetarium, students will help give live public shows and develop new materials for future presentations.
 Course will meet for 2 hours per week for first five weeks of semester.
 Later in semester, students will participate in roughly 3 hours per week of shows, planetarium practice and show development.
 Public shows may occur during the day or in the evening.
 (Graded "satisfactory/unsatisfactory.")

-Prerequisite: Astronomy 105 (formerly listed as Physics 105) or permission of instructor.
+Prerequisite: Astronomy 105 or permission of instructor.